spilman6/courses/pages/javascript/server-side-javascript.md

 # Custom Modules

 In addition to using packages from NPM, you can also create your own custom modules.
 A module is a file that contains JavaScript code.
-You can import the code from a module into another file using the `require` function.
+You can export code from a module using the `module.exports` object.
+You can then import the code from a module into another file using the `require` function.

 This is a great way to organize your code and make it more readable.